amoeba/spark-accelerators-demo/README.md

 ### Using Gluten

-Now we can launch a standalone Spark client/server to test that our built JAR works:
+Now we can launch a local mode Spark Shell to test that our built JAR works:

 ```sh
 export SPARK_HOME="/path/to/your/spark-3.4.2-bin-hadoop3"